About

 Chiara qualified as a Registered Nurse after completing her Bachelor Degree in Italy, at the Universita' degli Studi di Milano Bicocca in 2011.
 In 2013 she gained a Masters Degree in Nursing and Midwifery Sciences at the Universita' degli Studi di Milano Bicocca.

 In 2018, she was awarded a PhD in Health Sciences at the University of Southampton, where she was then employed as a research fellow.
-Since 2020, Chiara has been a lecturer in nursing within the School of Health Sciences, where she splits her time between research and education.
+Since 2023, Chiara has been an Associate Professor within the School of Health Sciences, where she splits her time between research and education.

 Prizes